white-line/thruk_nagios4_features/README.md

            ]\
         }
     </action_menu_items>

     <action_menu_apply>
         hostmenu    = .*;$             # matches all hosts only
     </action_menu_apply>

 ## Differences between Nagios Core 4 original code
 - Mostly changes - is adaptation for Thruk environment
-- Added "plugin output" in popups for StatusMap UI element
+- Added "plugin output" in popups for StatusMap UI element and some more changes